 Therefore, there is no "mother nature" or even a "father nature".
 God created nature and is not part of nature.
 He is outside of nature, but he is not closed off from nature.
-Perhaps the following diagram will help us understand the difference between an open and closed system and how both Christians and non-Christians reason in a circle.

-Both Christians and non-Christians reason in a circle, but the Christian's circle of reference is much bigger than the non-Christian's.
-His circle is the open system of God's special revelation found in the Scriptures.
-The Christian uses this special revelation to properly interpret the general revelation of creation in all areas of life-science, literature, ethics, art, etc. Letters B, C, and D represent logical processes by which the unbeliever comes to a conclusion E without the aid of special revelation.
+In the diagram below, letters B, C, and D represent logical processes by which the unbeliever comes to a conclusion E without the aid of special revelation.
 These steps are represented inside the circle, in the closed system of man's autonomous mind.
 Contrarily, the logical processes of the Christian (G, H, and I) are represented outside the circle having access to the open system of special revelation enabling him to interpret general revelation by way of special revelation-especially the special revelation particularly relevant to the subject being investigated.